What is Website Copywriting? The Ultimate Guide

 2. Seoulful Connect

-Seoulful Connect is an international digital agency for brands that want to dominate foreign markets.
-The copy is straightforward, clear, persuasive, and very on-brand.
+Seoulful Connect is an international digital agency by my awesome client, Raquel González.
+It’s the go-to, full-service solution for brands that want to dominate foreign markets.
+The website copy is straightforward, specific, and very on-brand.

 3. Melissa Joy Adams